Aaditya962/Recipe-blog/README.md

 - What was your experience?
 Well,It was fun.
 - What have you learned/improved?
-Well I've improving my skills towards the site's responsiveness bit by bit though....
+Well I am improving my skills towards the site's responsiveness bit by bit though....

 ### Built With